Retirement Retirement Planning

 Fact checked

-You may be wondering if you have saved enough for retirement, especially if you want to try and retire early.
+You may be wondering if you have saved enough for retirement, especially if you want to try to retire early.
 You may be surprised to learn that what you've saved so far could last longer than you think.

-Saving $1 million for retirement could be a daunting goal, however, it may be enough when you look at it as a piece of your overall retirement plan.
+Saving $1 million for retirement could be a daunting goal; however, it may be enough when you look at it as a piece of your overall retirement plan.

 So before you get discouraged by how much you've saved — or haven't saved — for retirement, here are reasons why $1 million in savings is still a great target.